Fuli-Wang/pinn_pmp/README.md

 # PINN training
 To implement the paradigm, the first step is to train the PINN model.

-We provided some MATLAB code in the visualization folder, where user can define their platform and visualize it.
+We provided some MATLAB code in the visualization folder, where user can reuse and define their platform and visualize it.

     visualization.m